Roland Mertelsmann: Clinical Studies

-In clinical trials for patients with leukemias and lymphomas at the MSKCC and subsequently in German and European clinical trial groups, new therapeutic concepts were studied including classical chemotherapies as well as novel therapeutic strategies.
-For some rare, generally lethal cancers, the innovative use of rapidly recycling classical chemotherapy combinations followed by immediate High Dose Chemotherapy with HSC transplantation, led to long term remission and probably cures, which had not been seen with other therapies and in historical controls.
+In clinical trials for patients with leukemias and lymphomas at the MSKCC and in German and European clinical trial groups, new therapeutic concepts were studied including chemotherapies alongside new strategies.
+For some rare cancers, the use of rapidly recycling classic chemotherapy combinations followed by immediate High Dose Chemotherapy with HSC transplantation led to long term remission which had not been seen with other therapies.

-As clinical oncologist Mertelsmann also search for novel strategies to not only prolong life, but to increase quality of life.
-The systematic development of aerobic training programs for cancer patients undergoing chemotherapy and bone morrow transplantation was highly successful and is now being used in many cancer centers worldwide.

-Accusation of scientific misconduct

-Mertelsmann was involved in a scientific misconduct affair in 1997.
-The complaint focussed on the falsification of laboratory data.
-An investigation commission did not prove the active participation of Mertelsmann.

 Academic memberships

 Mertelsmann is or was member of many international scientific organizations or journals, among them many years at the journals European Journal of Cancer and Annals of Hematology.
-He is a foundation member of the Comprehensive Cancer Center Freiburg (CCCF), Initiator and director of the International Biomedical Exchange Program (IMEP), founder of the ARGER-Foundation, editor of the SRC-SDARF-UJDRF Joint Programme in Stem Cell Research, Stockholm and president of the International Association for Comparative Research on Leukemia and related Diseases (IACRLD).
+He is a foundation member of the Comprehensive Cancer Center Freiburg (CCCF), Initiator and director of the International Biomedical Exchange Program (IMEP), and founder of the ARGER-Foundation.